Skip to main content

 Manual cleanup and resets

-Wipe telemetry is irreversible.
-There’s no soft-delete.
+Data Management deletions are irreversible — there’s no soft-delete.
 Take a PostgreSQL backup first if the data has any archival value.

 Backups

 NightOwl doesn’t manage backups — that’s your PostgreSQL provider’s job.
 The nightowl_* tables back up the same way the rest of your database does.
 If you use pg_dump, include the schema you configured (public by default) and you’ll capture everything.
 If you use managed snapshots (RDS, Cloud SQL), they already cover it.
+For point-in-time-restore strategies, treat the nightowl_* tables like any other high-write workload — their WAL volume scales with telemetry throughput, so budget your WAL storage accordingly.

 Sizing expectations